timotejroiko/discord.js-light/README.md

 });

 client.on("message", message => {
-	// messages from non-bot users which start with a valid prefix are received (ie: "!somecommand")
+	// only messages from non-bot users which start with a valid prefix are received (ie: "!somecommand")
 	// the message itself is not cached, but its channel and author/member are automatically cached.
 	// you must handle commands and errors by yourself
 	// also receives messages from whitelisted channels regardless of command handler mode